 Species can carry different mutations which affect SDHIs.
 A few mutations can lead to different sensitivities depending on the chemical structure of the active ingredient.
 As all SDHIs are cross-resistant, resistance management must be the same for all SDHIs.
 All monitoring and guideline related statements refer to the entire group of SDHIs.

-- Apply SDHI fungicides always in mixtures - The mixture partner(s): - should provide satisfactory disease control when used alone on the target disease - must have a different mode of action - The use of additional, non-crossresistant modes of action should also be considered (ready-mixtures and tankmixtures where legally possible). - Apply a maximum of 2 SDHI fungicide containing sprays per soybean crop (no soy after soy/ double cropping). - Apply SDHI-containing fungicides preventively or as early as possible in the disease cycle.
+Apply SDHI fungicides always in mixtures

+- The mixture partner: - should provide satisfactory disease control when used alone on the target disease - must have a different mode of action - The use of additional, non-cross-resistant modes of action should also be considered (ready-mixtures and tank-mixtures where legally possible) - Apply a maximum of 2 SDHI fungicide containing sprays per soybean crop (no soy after soy/ double cropping) - Apply the SDHI fungicide preventively or as early as possible in the disease cycle.
 Do not rely only on the curative properties of SDHIs, or SDHI-containing mixtures - Strongly reduced rate programs including multiple applications must not be used.
-Refer to manufacturers' recommendations for rates. - Respect the spray intervals according to the manufacturers' guidelines.
+Refer to manufacturers' recommendations for rates